-- A copy of the approved and signed building plans must be available on site during the construction phase of the development. - Variations of the building plans must be approved by the engineer / holder prior to being implemented. - o Prior to commencing building, the contractor must remove all topsoil and store it in a berm of not more the 2m high, away from construction activities.
+- o A copy of the approved and signed building plans must be available on site during the construction phase of the development. - Variations of the building plans must be approved by the engineer / holder prior to being implemented. - o Prior to commencing building, the contractor must remove all topsoil and store it in a berm of not more than 2 m high, away from construction activities.